GeoDaCenter/libgeoda_paper/README.md

 rgeoda

-NOTE: The first-time call of queen_weights() or knn_weights() includes a procedure to convert sf geometry objects (wkb) to rgeoda internally used object.
+NOTE: The first-time call of queen_weights() or knn_weights() includes a procedure to convert sf geometry objects (wkb) to an internally used object of rgeoda.
 The conversion only needs to be execute once, and the results will be cached for other weights creation functions.

 | Data | 1st | 2nd | 3rd |
 |------|-----|-----|-----|